yifanwu/diel/notes/IR.md

 * Need to place them into the right triggers and make sure that the bound output calls are evoked after

+### Templates

+Might need to omit aliasing in templates.

+### Cross-filter

+Obeservation that cross-filter is actually really simple logic over how to apply different filters.
+Maybe we can create some simple algebra for differen SQL clauses.
+Ask Joe.

 ## Run Time

 Most of the work should already be done